elementary-Inc/blog/_posts/2021/2021-12-20-elementary-os-6-1-available-now.md

 In tandem with our work on portals, we've released several updates to our Flatpak platform and development libraries.

 Granite was updated to use the Settings portal for retrieving the FreeDesktop dark style preference, and now contains several fallback methods to try to determine if a dark style is being requested when apps are running on a platform where the Settings portal isn't available.
 Since there was no API break, there's no additional work needed from developers to support the new standard.
-However, now that the portal is available, we're adivising developers to drop the sandbox hole for AccountsService in their Flatpak manifest for improved security.
+However, now that the portal is available, we're advising developers to drop the sandbox hole for AccountsService in their Flatpak manifest for improved security.
 The new version of Granite also automatically uses the Settings portal for a couple other things like date and time settings.
 This fixes an issue with time picker widgets not respecting AM/PM vs 24-hour time format preferences, for example.
 We also added a new Granite widget `HyperTextView` to support navigable URLs in text views, and `Granite.ValidatedEntry` now has a `min_length` property.

-Our system stylesheet was updated with support for the Tabbar widget in LibHandy, which we previously mentioned is now used in Web but is available for other developers to use as well.
-We also made sure that HeaderBars with the `flat` style class inherit the background color of their containers, which makes it easier to implement split headerbar designs in apps like Tasks. and Our system icon set now includes more sizes for icons like `emblem-downloads` and `playlist-queue`.
+Our system stylesheet was updated with support for the tab bar widget in LibHandy, which we previously mentioned is now used in Web but is available for other developers to use as well.
+We also made sure that header bars with the `flat` style class inherit the background color of their containers, which makes it easier to implement split header bar designs in apps like Tasks. and Our system icon set now includes more sizes for icons like `emblem-downloads` and `playlist-queue`.

 The latest release of the `6` series Flatpak platform contains all of these fixes, plus newer versions of other libraries like WebKit to keep apps secure, stable, and performant.
-We now include the FreeDesktop sound theme and elementary's sound theme in the platform for apps that want to use audio feedback for actions.
+We now include the FreeDesktop sound theme and the elementary sound theme in the platform for apps that want to use audio feedback for actions.
 And as alluded to before, we publish 64-bit ARM versions of our platform to support those builds for AppCenter.

 We also [published the first](https://github.com/elementary/flatpak-platform/releases/tag/6.1.0) version of the `6.1` series Flatpak platform, built on top of the GNOME 41 platform.
 This platform contains even new libraries than are available from the Ubuntu repos as well as a fix that makes sure apps built with the 6.1 runtime will use the Blueberry stylesheet from OS 6 when running on OS 5.
 Developers will have to manually opt-in to this update since it is API-breaking in some cases.